EU weighs concession to Russian bank over Black Sea grain deal -FT | Headlines

 The U.N. declined to comment on the FT report.
 "I don't think it would help me to talk in any detail about what the U.N. is doing," Deputy U.N. spokesperson Farhan Haq told reporters on Monday,

-"On the one hand, any opportunities for agricultural exports are good.
-On the other hand, making concessions to a blackmailer means encouraging him to continue blackmailing," she wrote on the Telegram messaging app.
-"It is a well-known axiom: a blackmailer does not stop if you fulfil his demands.
+"We should not make any concessions to Russia in order to preserve the grain corridor," Kuleba said, adding that it is Russia that needs to adhere to its obligations.
+Ukraine's foreign ministry ambassador at large, Olha Trofimtseva, accused Moscow of blackmail, saying on the Telegram messaging app that "a blackmailer does not stop if you fulfil his demands.
 He just comes up with new demands."

 As two of the world's top agricultural producers, Russia and Ukraine are major players in grain and oilseed markets ranging from wheat and barley to rapeseed and sunflower oil.
 Russia is also dominant in the fertiliser market.
 Apart from the restoration of SWIFT access, Russia is also seeking resumption of supplies of farm machinery and parts as well as the removal of curbs on insurance and reinsurance.